 According to Quinn, infected bites will be red and painful, and might have some drainage.
 You might see bumps or blisters.
 Late stages of infection might result in fever, weakness, swollen lymph nodes, headache, and a general feeling of being unwell.
 It’s not uncommon for cats to get overstimulated during play and lash out from excitement (though it is rarer for a family cat to lash out in a way that breaks skin).

 In nonplayful situations, though, there are some signals you should heed.
 According to Hannah Curtain, certified veterinary technician, “The biggest red flags are the vocal signals, such as yowling or hissing.
 Always watch for signs of fright and offensive or defensive behavior when handling a cat.
 A cat in danger-mode will probably be crouched with its ears and whiskers pinned back, tail down, dilated pupils; it might be growling or yowling as a warning to stay away.”

 Remember that cats don’t inflict injury based on whether or not they “like” the person they injure, and their behavior shouldn’t be taken personally.
 They’re simply acting in self-preservation, striking if they feel threatened.

 Curtain advises that “people who handle animals should approach them in a calm, confident manner, but they should be prepared to back off if the situation is too stressful for themselves or the animal.
 Animals can sense when a handler’s energy is off and can interpret this as a threat.
 Just like people, animals sometimes just need a break to cool down and then the situation can be approached again.”

-Have you ever had a rough run-in with a cat?
+Have you ever had a rough run-in with a cat or dealt with cat bites?
 Tell us about it in the comments!